cea-hpc/modules/doc/source/module.rst

     .. versionadded:: 5.3

+.. subcmd:: cacheclear

+ Delete module cache file in every modulepath currently enabled.
+If user cannot write in a modulepath directory, cache file deletion is skipped for this modulepath.

+ .. only:: html

+    .. versionadded:: 5.3

 .. subcmd:: clear [-f]

  Force the Modules package to believe that no modules are currently loaded.
 A